LennartEgb/vec2compose/README.md

 </p>

-A CLI tool to create `ImageVector` from Androids vector XML files.
+A CLI tool to create `ImageVector` from Android vector XML files.

 ## Usage
 There are two options to create the `ImageVector`.
 The first option is to create a Kotlin file